A new deformation family of Schwarz' D surface: Weierstrass Data and Period Problem

 with $-t<-a<-1<1<b<t$.
 We also assume that $a \le b$.
 If it is not the case, we may simply switch $a$ and $b$; this only exchanges $I_k$ and $J_{6-k}$, $1 \le k \le 5$, up to the scaling $\rho$, hence leaves $Q$ invariant.

 We note two special cases.

 If $a=b$, the period conditions~\eqref{eq:periodcond} are satisfied automatically with $\rho=1$.
-In this case, the involution $z \mapsto -\overline{z}$ induces an order-2 rotation of the surface in a vertical axis.
-This can be seen by noting that $\omega_1$ and $\omega_2$ change sign but $\omega_3$ keeps sign under the involution.
+In this case, the involution $z \mapsto -\overline{z}$ induces an order-2 rotation of the surface about a vertical axis.
+This can be seen by noting that $\omega_1$ and $\omega_2$ change sign but $\omega_3$ keeps sign under this involution.
 Indeed, on the imaginary axis (fixed by the involution), $\phi_1$ and $\phi_2$ are conjugate and $dh$ is real.
 Hence the positive imaginary axis is mapped by the Weierstrass representation~\eqref{eq:weierstrass} to the vertical straight segment between the middle points of $V_3V_4$ and of $V_6V_1$, which serves as the axis of the order-2 rotation.
 This shows that the surface is in $\oD$.

-If $ab=t$, the involution $z \mapsto -t/z$ induces an order-2 rotation of the surface that exchanges $V_k$ with $V_{k+3}$, $1 \le k \le 3$.
+If $ab=t$, we will see in Section~\ref{sec:tD} that the period conditions are satisfied with $Q_I=Q_J=1$ and $\rho^4 = a/b$.
+In this case, the involution $\iota: z \mapsto -t/z$ induces an order-2 orientation-preserving rotation of the surface around a horizontal axis, because

+This rotation exchanges $V_k$ with $V_{k+3}$, $1 \le k \le 3$.
 In particular, the segments $V_6V_1$ and $V_3V_4$ must have the same length, implying that the bounding box has a square base.
 The unique fixed point of the involution, namely $i\sqrt{t}$, is mapped to the fixed point of the rotation.
 We will consider this case in detail in Section \ref{sec:tD}.

+\begin{proposition} The minimal hexagons $S$ in $\cD$ are embedded.
+Consequently, the triply periodic minimal surfaces generated by extending across symmetry lines are embedded as well. \end{proposition}

+\begin{proof} Denote the projection onto the $xz$-plane by $\varpi$, and let $V'_i = \varpi(V_i)$.
+We will prove (refering to Figure \ref{fig:fundpieces} (left)):

+\begin{enumerate} \item The boundary of $S$ is a graph over a simple curve $\gamma$ in the $xz$-plane, except for the straight segment $V_3V_4$ which is parallel to the $y$-axis.
+Thus $\gamma$ bounds a simply connected (open) domain $\Omega$.